neeraj-gs/Climatify/README.md

 The App Basically Has 2 Components:

   1. Current Location Component that gives:
         - A Live Clock Based on User's geolocation Time
         - Date ,Day and Temperature based on User's geolocation.
         - Gives the Current Location of the User.

   2. Forcast Component that gives:
         - Diffrent weather condition details of a particular place.
         - A Search box that dynamically gets the weather details of a place.
         - Icons that change dynamically based on the temperature

+### Screenshots
+The First Component that Prompts User to allow their Geolocation details.